UCDNJJ/ucdnjj.github.io/index.markdown

   <img src="/assets/qr_code/registration.png">
 </p>

-* The challenge will begin in early September.
+* The challenge will begin in September.

 * Winners will have the opportunity to present their models at a venue that is still to be decided.